- Hits: 453064 453064

 Stop these or other exercises immediately if the baby begins sudden, vigorous, frantic movements during the new position.
 Have the baby's heart beat assessed immediately anytime, with or without exercise in which the baby moves frantically.

 Frantic fetal movement or placenta pain is an unusual occurance in any event, and extremely unusual at Spinning Babies, I have heard of one possible instance of either situation in the last ten years.
 Understand the warning signs in pregnancy.
 Listen to your body and check out unusual symptoms with your physician before trying these exercises.
 Meanwhile thousands of women are getting mild or dramatic benefits from the inversions and sidelying (pelvic floor) releases in total safety.

 Repeat daily.
 Just 30 seconds is long enough!
 That’s about 3 breaths.

 Letting the uterus hang for 30 seconds from the uterine ligaments stretches these ligaments.
 Swinging back up relaxes the uterine ligaments and makes room in the lower uterine segment.
 With repetition, the womb becomes more balanced.
 (The uterus naturally tilts right, so here, balance means without an additional tilt or twist.)

-When baby’s position is not ideal, help the uterus into a more symmetrical position and the baby will follow.
+When baby’s position is not ideal, make room in the uterus and the baby will follow the space.

 · Ask for help the first few times you try this.